 American Ancestors / New England Historic Genealogical Society Staff

 President and CEO

-His most recent book, Boston Beheld: Antique Town and Country Views, was praised by historian Douglass Shand-Tucci as “the book Jane Austen might have written had she run into Charles Dickens after his return from his Boston visit of 1842.”
-For his first volume in a trilogy of Boston histories, Witches, Rakes, and Rogues:True Stories of Scam, Scandal, Murder, and Mayhem in Boston, 1630-1775, Simons received the Award of Merit from the American Association for State and Local History.
+An award-winning author, Brenton Simons has been featured on CNN, FOX, BBC, PBS-TV, The New York Times, and elsewhere.
+His most recent book, Boston Beheld: Antique Town and Country Views, was hailed by the late historian Douglass Shand-Tucci as “the book Jane Austen might have written had she run into Charles Dickens after his return from his Boston visit of 1842.”
+An earlier book ― Witches, Rakes, and Rogues ― is a critically acclaimed and popular anthology of pre-Federal Boston nonfiction history stories that has never gone out of print.

-Senior Vice President and Chief Operating Officer
+Executive Vice President and Chief Operating Officer

 Assistant Vice President for Advancement